CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: CLIP binds concepts unimodally

+In this section, we show that CLIP’s visual embeddings encode binding using a visual search experiment.
+This provides further evidence that CLIP is not a BoW model within the image modality.

+We adapt the conjunctive search experiment from \citet{campbell2024}, originally designed to study binding in multimodal language models.
+Unlike their cross-modal evaluation, we focus on CLIP's visual encoder to examine its uni-modal binding.
+Notably, their experiments on LLaVA-1.5 \citep{liu2023llava}, which uses a pre-trained CLIP ViT-L/14 as its image encoder, showed poor performance.
+Again, this raises the question of whether the limitation stems from the visual embeddings or the interaction between the two modalities.

+\textbf{Method.} The conjunctive search task requires identifying a target object among distractors, where the target shares one feature (e.g., color or shape) with each distractor type.
+As illustrated in Fig.~\ref{fig:conjunctive_search}, an image contains many green spheres and red cubes.
+The task is to determine whether a red sphere is present.
+The red sphere shares color with the red cubes and shape with the green spheres.
+It has no distinguishing features from other objects except for the unique binding of the features.
+Half of the images include the red sphere (incongruent case), while the other half do not (congruent case).

+To test CLIP, we trained binary linear classifiers on its visual embeddings to predict whether an image contained an incongruent object.
+Performance is evaluated on a test set as the number of distractor objects increases.
+We also conducted a zero-shot classification using captions and included a randomly initialized CLIP model for comparison.
+More details are in Appendix~\ref{sec:conjunctive_search_extra}.

+\textbf{Results.} The results (Fig.~\ref{fig:conjunctive_search}, right) show that pre-trained CLIP embeddings enable accurate binary classification of incongruent objects, regardless of cluttered scenes (accuracy exceeds 0.80 for up to 35 objects in both settings).
+In contrast, zero-shot classification and the randomly initialized model stay at the random baseline level, showing no meaningful signal for binding.

+These results suggest that, while CLIP fails to align captions to images in zero-shot settings, its visual embeddings are not purely BoW.
+If they were, the embeddings would reflect frequent concepts (``green'', ``sphere'', ``red'', and ``cube'') without significant change when a red sphere is added.
+However, the linear classifier's success in distinguishing incongruent cases indicates that CLIP's embeddings encode a nuanced binding between attribute ``red'' and object ``sphere'', enabling the recognition.

 We conclude that CLIP is already aware of attribute-object bindings in individual modalities.
-We hypothesize that CLIP's BoW behavior \cite{Tang2023, Lewis2024} stems from the poor cross-modal alignment that takes place after the encoding stage.
+We hypothesize that CLIP's BoWness stems from the poor cross-modal alignment that takes place after the encoding.
 We verify the hypothesis in the next section.